-The Group's manufacturing and property development segment have significant concentration of credit risks in the form of outstanding balance due from 2 customers (2020: 2 customers) representing 59% (2020: 25%) of total receivables.
+The Group's property development segment has significant concentration of credit risks in the form of outstanding balance due from 3 customers (2021: 2 customers) representing 83% (2021: 59%) of total trade receivables.

 Maximum exposure to credit risk

 The following table provides information about the exposure to credit risk and ECLs for trade receivables and contract assets as at the end of the reporting period which are grouped together as they are expected to have similar risk nature.